-Now Amazon offers a $5 to $10 promotional credit for packages that are delivered late.
+Now the retailer offers a $5 to $10 promotional credit for Amazon delivery delays.
 You also might get your shipping fees refunded, especially if you paid for expedited shipping and the package didn't arrive in time.

 SEE ALSO: What Is Amazon Prime Now?

 Unfortunately, the Amazon troubles don't end there.
 In 2016, we reported that some shoppers were saying Amazon had accused them of "abusing" Prime.